tompashinsky/tompashinsky/README.md

 ## Hi there! 👋
-I'm Tom, a 3rd year student in Digital Sciences for High-Tech & Management at Tel Aviv University. <br>
+I'm Tom, a fresh graduate B.Sc in Digital Sciences for High-Tech & Management from Tel Aviv University. <br>
 During my studies I've acquired abilities in programming (Python, C), data analysis, data structures and algorithms. <br>
 Moreover, I've learned a lot about retrieving information and research thanks to my long-term hobby in genealogy. <br>